Research degree assessment

 The viva (oral examination)

-The oral examination is a vital part of the assessment process, giving you the opportunity to demonstrate your understanding of your research degree subject.
+The oral examination is a vital part of the assessment process.
+Find out how it is arranged and what to expect during your viva.

 The outcome of the viva (oral examination)